aalto-trafficsense/regular-routes-devops/README.markdown

 *Note!
 No need to run Berks or Chef manually since Vagrantfile specifies the Chef Cookbook used to setup server*

-E: Importing Open Street map data from crossings-repository
+Importing Open Street map data from crossings-repository
 --------------------------------------------------------